CARING FOR & MAINTAINING PANORAMIC PORCELAIN SURFACES®

 Haze is a film that is left behind on the tile after it has been grouted.
 This can easily be buffed off the surface after the grout has cured 12-24 hours with a sulfamic acid-based grout haze cleaner.
 It can be purchased in powder form and mixed with water to the appropriate strength.
 This type of cleaner breaks down the cementitious grout haze.
 If your grout is epoxy-based, epoxy haze cleaners are formulated for this different form of grout.
 Both haze cleaners are safe for grout and tile but should not be used on natural stone.

 Cementitious grouts should be sealed after installation.
 A penetrating/impregnating sealer that does not contain silicone is effective in grout’s resistance to spills, stains and moisture absorption and can help it retain its original color better and decrease maintenance.
-Sealers should be reapplied regularly to grout (glazed tile does not need to be sealed).
+Sealers should be reapplied regularly to grout (glossy tile does not need to be sealed).
 Some sealers will last several years (see product information, and warranties) but frequency will also depend on traffic patterns and maintenance routines.
 Grout should be sealed 72 hours after installation.
 Always use the same sealer when applying both before and after grouting.
 Never mix water-based sealers with solvent-based sealers on the same tiles.

 Epoxy grout is chemically cured and doesn’t require the sealers that cementitious grouts do.
 They are naturally resistant to spills, stains and moisture.